tmm35/ScheduledSpy/README.md

 <img width="1140" height="201" alt="image" src="https://github.com/user-attachments/assets/296721af-9eb3-4524-a78c-2b5d37987d7c" />

+So in the TFTP.EXE example, because we don't have the correct privileges to see who or what is executing TFTP.EXE, we can assume that it is being run by SYSTEM or Administrator.
+Then from there, we just need to find the TFTP.EXE binary on the system and see if there is a privilege escalation oppurtunity around that.

 ## Disclaimers

 - This script was written with the assistance of Claude.
 If you are upset over that, oh well.